 Checklist for Gutters:

 RUST/CORROSION.
 Inspect the inside of your gutters after cleaning them.
-If any part is beginning to rust, scrape and wire-brush them, then apply a thin coat of roofing cement.
+If you see any rust, make sure to get all of it off of the metal.
+Afterward, apply a thin coat of roofing cement.
 Small holes can be fixed by pressing a thin sheet of metal into roofing cement.
 Plastic roofing cement is available at your local hardware or building supply store.

-NOTE: If your roof or gutters fails to pass any component of this check-up, check with your local library “houses – maintenance and repair” section for repair information and/or call a professional.
+NOTE: If your roof or gutters fail to pass any component of this check-up, check with your local library “houses – maintenance and repair” section for repair information and call a professional.